 onMessageReceived method, refer to Firebase's Receive messages in an Android app guide.

-Since different push notifications are received from the Calls SDK or your client app through the
+Since different push notifications are received from the Calls SDK or your app through the

 onMessageReceived() method, you first need to pass the payload to the Calls SDK as shown below to specify which push notifications are from Sendbird Calls.
 If

 true, the Calls SDK will parse the payload and otherwise,

 false will be returned.

 To enable the legacy Cloud Messaging API, take the following steps.

 In the Firebase console, go to Project settings > Cloud Messaging and select Manage API in Google Cloud Console to open Google Cloud Console.